Philadelphia: Radio

 The first experimental radio license was issued in Philadelphia in August 1912 to St. Joseph's College.
 The first commercial AM radio stations began broadcasting in 1922: first WIP, then owned by Gimbels department store, followed by WFIL, then owned by Strawbridge & Clothier department store, and WOO, a defunct station owned by Wanamaker's department store, as well as WCAU and WDAS.

-As of 2018, the FCC lists 28 FM and 11 AM stations for Philadelphia."AM Query Results" (archive). fcc.gov.
-FCC.
-Retrieved January 14, 2018.
-As of December 2017, the ten highest-rated stations in Philadelphia were adult contemporary WBEB-FM (101.1), sports talk WIP-FM (94.1), classic rock WMGK-FM (102.9), urban adult contemporary WDAS-FM (105.3), classic hits WOGL-FM (98.1), album-oriented rock WMMR-FM (93.3), country music WXTU-FM (92.5), all-news KYW-AM (1060), talk radio WHYY-FM (90.9), and urban adult contemporary WRNB-FM (100.3).Venta, Lance (October 6, 2016).
-"WRNB Drops Old School 100.3 Branding ". radioinsight.com.
-RadioBB Networks.
-Retrieved January 15, 2018. "...the station's playlist had shifted back towards Urban AC."
+As of 2018, the FCC lists 28 FM and 11 AM stations for Philadelphia.
+As of December 2017, the ten highest-rated stations in Philadelphia were adult contemporary WBEB-FM (101.1), sports talk WIP-FM (94.1), classic rock WMGK-FM (102.9), urban adult contemporary WDAS-FM (105.3), classic hits WOGL-FM (98.1), album-oriented rock WMMR-FM (93.3), country music WXTU-FM (92.5), all-news KYW-AM (1060), talk radio WHYY-FM (90.9), and urban adult contemporary WRNB-FM (100.3).
 Philadelphia is served by three non-commercial public radio stations: WHYY-FM (NPR), WRTI-FM (classical and jazz), and WXPN-FM (adult alternative music).

 Television

-In the 1930s, the experimental station W3XE, owned by Philco, became the first television station in Philadelphia.
-The station became NBC's first affiliate in 1939, and later became KYW-TV (currently a CBS affiliate).
-WCAU-TV, WFIL-TV, and WHYY-TV were all founded by the 1960s.
-In 1952, WFIL (renamed WPVI) premiered the television show Bandstand, which later became the nationally broadcast American Bandstand hosted by Dick Clark.
+In the 1930s, W3XE, an experimental station owned by Philco, was the Delaware Valley's first television station.
+In 1939, the station became the nation's first NBC affiliate, and later became KYW-TV.
+In 1952, WFIL, later renamed WPVI, premiered the television show Bandstand, which later became the nationally broadcast American Bandstand hosted by Dick Clark.
+In the 1960s, WCAU, WFIL-TV, and WHYY-TV were founded.